Frank Bengel

 Frank Michael Bengel (born 14 August 1969 in Würzburg) is a German professor and nuclear medicine physician.
 He is the current director of the Department of Nuclear Medicine at the Hannover Medical School.

 Biography

 Bengel studied human medicine from 1988 to 1995 and received his doctoral degree at the University of Erlangen-Nuremberg.
 He completed his specialty training in nuclear medicine at the Department of Nuclear Medicine of the Technische Universität München in 2000.
 He received the venia legendi (habilitation) for nuclear medicine at the TU München in 2002.
 Bengel was then recruited by the Johns Hopkins University, Baltimore, MD, USA, where he served as an associate professor of radiology and medicine and as the director of Cardiovascular Nuclear Medicine from 2005 to 2010.
 He then accepted a professorship and the position as director of Nuclear Medicine at the Hannover Medical School where he started in January 2011.

-Bengel published about 200 original articles and reviews in scientific journals, as well as 20 book chapters.
+Bengel published numerous original articles and reviews in scientific journals, as well as book chapters.